turbolocust/GZipper/README.md

 ## Remarks

-This application is built for Java 11 and upwards and supports Kotlin.
+This application is built for Java 11 and higher and supports Kotlin.<br />
+Since version 2.0.0, the main (or master) branch targets Java 17.

 # Screenshots